 Assessing your needs

 A needs assessment is for an adult who may need care and support.
-It is the way for us to understand what your daily life is like so we can know what support you need to make your life easier.
+It's the way for us to understand what your daily life is like so we can know what support you need to make your life easier.

-If you think you have any care and support needs or you are a carer for someone who does, contact Access Point, the contact centre for Adult Social Care, to ask for an assessment, or you can fill in the online application form.
+If you think you have any care and support needs or you're a carer for someone who does, contact Access Point, the contact centre for Adult Social Care, to ask for an assessment, or you can fill in the online application form.

-A needs assessment is a discussion between you, or the person you look after if you're a carer and a social worker or care manager.
-The aim is to find out more about your care and support needs and the goals you want to achieve.
+A needs assessment is a discussion between you (or the person you look after if you're a carer), and a social worker or care manager.
+The aim is to find out more about your care and support needs, what is important to you and what you would like to achieve.

 How a needs assessment works

-We will use the assessment to identify your care and support needs, and to discuss how these could be met.
+A needs assessment is a conversation that can happen face-to-face or over the phone.
+The nature of the situation you’re currently in will determine how this conversation takes place.
+We’ll use the results of the conversation / assessment to identify your care and support needs and to discuss how these could be met.
 It will help us to identify your physical needs, such as whether you need help to wash or dress, get in and out of bed or keep your home safe to live in.
+We’ll discuss with you how the right equipment or technology can help keep you independent and this may require a visit by an Occupational Therapist.
+This will be discussed with you beforehand if necessary.

-We will look at your mental and emotional needs and ask what is important to you in how you live your life, such as being able to carry on working or volunteering, or being able to socialise.
+We’ll also look at your mental and emotional needs and ask what is important to you in how you live your life, such as being able to carry on working, volunteering or being able to socialise.

-You will need to sign an agreement that allows us to be able to speak to your GP and any other professionals who can give us information that supports your needs assessment.
+We’ll always be respectful and treat you as an individual, including respecting your lifestyle and life choices, and we’ll treat you fairly.
+We’ll invite you to sign an agreement that allows us to speak to your GP and any other professionals who can provide us with information to support your needs assessment.
+This information will be treated confidentially.

 Assessments for carers